ChrisWhealy/porous_absorber/README.md

 | Air pressure | 0.800 Bar | 1.000 Bar | 1.100 Bar

+## Graph

+The graph can be plotted using Beziér curves between each plot point by switching on the "Smooth curve" checkbox.
+This feature was added for its aesthetic appeal and does not imply that the actual absorption between the plot points follows the exact line drawn on the screen

 ### Graph start frequency

 The graph always plots an 8 octave range starting at the specified start frequency.
 Normally, this should be left set to 62.5 Hz in order to see the standard analysis range (i.e. up to 16 KHz).
 However, should you wish to, you can set the start frequency to be as low as 20 Hz, in which case, you will still see an 8 octave range, but the upper limit will now be 5.1 KHz